nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 This is because the IIFE creates a new scope inside it, where you can declare all the variables you want without worrying about polluting the global scope.

-:important: **Best practice** Use IIFEs around your code to prevent polluting the global scope.
+:exclamation: **Best practice** Use IIFEs around your code to prevent polluting the global scope.

 ### 2.2.0 - ES Modules